refinedev/refine/documentation/docs/api-references/hooks/resource/useResourceWithRoute.md

 title: useResourceWithRoute
 ---

 `useResourceWithRoute` is used to get the properties of a `<Resource>` defined as a child of the `<Refine>` component.
-It returns us a function and thanks to this function we get the resource we want.
+It returns a function and this function allows us to access the resource with the `route` option we gave to `<Resource>`.

+The hook is used internal in **refine**.
+Normally you don't need this hook, but we export it as it may be useful for some use-cases.

 ```ts
 const resourceWithRoute = useResourceWithRoute();